oasis-tcs/dps/Contributions/InformationModel/README.md

 ([DPS](https://docs.google.com/document/d/1FswDKOteTbMfBU9bfQGO9xH2MIRwaAcx))
 Technical Committee will define a standardized format for provenance metadata that captures where data comes from, how it is created, and whether it can be used legally.
-The TC work product should be a declarative specification that describes what a system or program should do without specifying how it should be done.
+The Metadata work product should be a declarative specification that describes what a system or program should do without specifying how it should be done.

 An information model (IM) is a declarative specification that defines the essential content